 Agriculture: grains, sugar beets, potatoes, vegetables, sunflowers; cattle and poultry farming.

-Favorable factors of the economic geographic location of the region is its closeness to large industrial centers of Donetsk-Dnieper region and the outlet to the Black Sea.
+Among the favorable factors of the economic and geographical location of the region are its closeness to large industrial centers of Donetsk-Dnieper region and the outlet to the Black Sea.